walinejs/waline/docs/src/en/cookbook/tex.md

 title: Using custom TEX renderer
 ---

-This guide will guide you through setting up your own Tex renderer.
+This cookbook will guide you through setting up your own Tex renderer.

 <!-- more -->